 Disadvantages of V belt

-- Not suitable for long distance power transmission.
+- Not suitable for long-distance power transmission.

-- Costly compare to flat Belt drive.
+- Costly compared to flat Belt drive.

-Circular Belt or round belt has a circular cross-section and used in grooved pulleys.
+Circular Belt or round belt has a circular cross-section and is used in grooved pulleys.
 Widely used to transmit power between long distances.

 Advantages of circular pulley

 - Can transmit power between long distances

 - Low cost compared to other belt types